 Because cystic fibrosis affects various parts of the body, a good program will provide care through a team approach.
 Expect your child’s team to include:

 Because cystic fibrosis often leads to complications beyond the lung, it helps when your cystic fibrosis team has a strong working relationship with other specialists.
-“You want to look for collaborate care,” says Dr. Kraynack.
+“You want to look for collaborative care,” Dr. Kraynack says.

 4. Genetic tests may play a role